Shaved Cauliflower Salad with Capers, Golden Raisins, and Pignoli.

 ½ cup flat-leaf parsley leaves kosher salt and freshly ground black pepper to taste

 1. Remove most of the stem/core of the cauliflower and discard.
 Break the cauliflower into large pieces that will fit against the blade of your mandoline.
-Shave the cauliflower into thing slices and set aside.
+Shave the cauliflower into thin slices and set aside.

 "One of the best things about this dish is that, while it is quite good the moment it is assembled, it also can be made a few hours ahead and stored in the refrigerator because the vinaigrette lightly pickles the shaved cauliflower, making it tender without losing its crunch.
 This also makes it ideal for a buffet: while it sits it only gets better!"